chalasr/jwa-key-generator/README.md

-# JWAKeyGen
+# KeyGen

-JWA key generator for PHPSecLib / OpenSSL supporting RSA / ECDSA / HMAC algorithms.
+Key generator for PHPSecLib / OpenSSL.
+Supports RSA/ECDSA algorithms for OpenSSL and RSA for phpseclib.